 Exemplary Course: A final category recognizes faculty and course designers who have developed exciting and innovative courses that don’t fit into any of the above categories.
 There were an additional 20 honorees in this category representing individuals and teams from across the nation

 Winners to be Honored at the Upcoming BlackBoard World Conference

 This year’s winners will be officially honored at BbWorld 2018, which is Blackboard’s annual user conference.

 The keynote at this year’s conference will be delivered by Sheila C. Johnson.
 A successful entrepreneur and philanthropist, Ms. Johnson is also well known for her contributions to higher education.
-She currently serves on the Board of Governors at the Parsons The New School for Design in New York City and is a member of the Leadership Council at Harvard Kennedy School’s Center for Public Leadership.
+Johnson’s name is also on a lot of buildings at The New School for Design in New York City where she also serves on the board.

 Themes of this year’s conference include using analytics to drive learner success, inclusive education, optimizing the learner experience, and driving openness in education.
 Indeed, these themes and more will be explored in hundreds of panels, lectures, and hands-on workshop.
 A scan of this year’s program also reveals at least a few notably trends, including how to more effectively leverage data to support student achievement.
 Educators and researchers can register for the BbWorld Conference, which will take place at Orlando’s World Center Marriot from July 17-19, by visiting the BbWorld Conference site.